If you’ve been shopping for a new TV, you’ve probably seen the terms 4K UHD and HDR thrown around a lot.

 HDR TVs are cost-effective and straightforward yet produce amazing pictures with their wide color gamut.

-HDR is also a great option if you are on a budget, as it still has amazing colors and contrast for its price.
+HDR is also a great option if you are on a budget, as it still has fantastic colors and contrast for its price.

 Is 4K UHD More Expensive Than HDR?

-The demand has increased for 4K TV thanks to streaming devices and video games.
+The demand for 4K TVs has increased thanks to streaming devices and video games.

 Larger televisions are better for the best results with 4K, which are inevitably more costly than standard television, even with HDR.